sushantkr961/Tripadvisor-Clone/README.md

 - **Hosting:** Vercel

 ## Features
+- Multi-level interaction in the sign-up process for users to know their needs and to provide service accordingly
 - Transitioning accordions in various positions for various purposes.
-- Multi-level interaction in the sign-up process for users to know their needs and to provide service accordingly and
-- password strength given by the user is displayed live.
+- Password strength given by the user is displayed live.
 - Sign-in for users.
-- search for hotels
+- Search for hotels
-- make payment
+- Make payment
-- book your trip
+- Book your trip
-- admin dashboard
+- Admin dashboard

 ## Snapshots of the project